Agoric/documentation/main/REPL/sharingService.md

 - `addEntry(key, value)` (`sharedMap` method)
 - `lookup(key)` (`sharedMap` method)

-You use `sharingService` by:
+Use `sharingService` by:
 1. Calling `createSharedMap()` to create a `sharedMap` object with the specified name.
 If it returns an error, the name is already used and you have to try again with a different name.
 2. Share the `sharedMap` object reference with whoever you want to be able to access that map.
 3. They call `grabSharedMap()` with the name you provided.
 4. They call `validate()` on the returned object.
    - If it's a valid `sharedMap`, then you and they have a private channel.
    - If invalid, then someone else must have grabbed the name first, and you can discard that one and try  again. **tyg todo: This doesn't make sense.
 The map name would seem to validate whether or not someone else is already using it**